 Where to buy bitcoins?

-As the cryptocurrency market is expanding and gaining more trust, new places to buy bitcoin create bigger competition between cryptocurrency exchanges.
-It is no surprise that an overwhelming number of Exchanges makes it hard to narrow down the best options.
+As the cryptocurrency market expands and gains more trust, new places to buy bitcoin create bigger competition between cryptocurrency exchanges.
+It is no surprise that an overwhelming number of exchanges makes it hard to narrow down the best options.
 SpectroCoin provides different payment methods to help you to manage bitcoins, including bank transfers and various e-wallets.
-SpectroCoin Exchange allows you to buy or sell bitcoin safely and within seconds, so you can receive your assets immediately.
+SpectroCoin Pro allows you to buy or sell bitcoin safely and within seconds, so you can receive your assets immediately.

 SpectroCoin is rapidly gaining trust - more than 1,000,000 clients are already using the cryptocurrency exchange, blockchain wallet to store bitcoins, and payment processing services for merchants.
 Investors benefit from a diverse range of services and due to the increasing demand, SpectroCoin is expanding its services to support other virtual currencies.

 Are there other cryptocurrencies?

 Bitcoin is the first cryptocurrency and since its release became the best-known, established and leading crypto in the industry.
 Bitcoin inspired other digital currencies, which presented themselves as modified and improved versions of it, called altcoins.
 There are hundreds of altcoins and they alter from each other.
-Some have a different economic model, employ different proof of work mining algorithms, offer less or more privacy when compared to Bitcoin, etc.
+Some have a different economic model, employ different proof of work mining algorithms, offer more smallish or more privacy when compared to Bitcoin, etc.